dtcenter/MET/met/docs/Users_Guide/data_io.rst

 MET Data I/O
 ============

 Data must often be preprocessed prior to using it for verification.
 Several MET tools exist for this purpose.
-In addition to preprocessing observations, some plotting utilities for data checking are also provided and described at the end of this chapter.
-Both the input and output file formats are described in this chapter. :numref:`Input data formats` and :numref:`Intermediate data formats` are primarily concerned with re-formatting input files into the intermediate files required by some MET modules.
+In addition to preprocessing observations, some plotting utilities for data checking are also provided and described at the end of this section.
+Both the input and output file formats are described in this section. :numref:`Input data formats` and :numref:`Intermediate data formats` are primarily concerned with re-formatting input files into the intermediate files required by some MET modules.
 These steps are represented by the first three columns in the MET flowchart depicted in :numref:`overview-figure`.
 Output data formats are described in :numref:`Output data formats`.
 Common configuration files options are described in :numref:`Configuration File Details`.
 Description of software modules used to reformat the data may now be found in :numref:`reformat_point`  and :numref:`reformat_grid`.

 .. _Input data formats: